 Maria Krichallo

-Maria graduated from the London College of Garden Design in 2024 with Distinction, and her final project was shortlisted for the Student SGD Awards.
+Maria Krichallo graduated from the London College of Garden Design in 2024 with Distinction, and her final project was shortlisted for the Student SGD Awards.

 Her core principles include:

-* More soft than hard
+– More soft than hard

-* Ecology- and wildlife-friendly
+– Ecology- and wildlife-friendly planting

-* Well-considered spaces that enhance wellbeing
+– Well-considered spaces that support wellbeing

 Biography: